DOS-2

+DOS-2 was a space station, launched as part of the Salyut programme.

+History

-DOS-2 was a space station, launched as part of the Salyut programme, which was lost in a launch failure on 29 July 1972, when the failure of the second stage of its Proton-K launch vehicle prevented the station from achieving orbit.
+ItDOS-2 was lost in a launch failure on 29 July 1972, when the failure of the second stage of its Proton-K launch vehicle prevented the station from achieving orbit.
 It instead fell into the Pacific Ocean.
 The station, which would have been given the designation Salyut 2 had it reached orbit, was structurally identical to Salyut 1, as it had been assembled as a backup unit for that station.
 Four teams of cosmonauts were formed to crew the station, of which two would have flown: